Hoosier Theatre

-The Hoosier Theatre is a 225-seat historic theatre located at 209 Ferry Street in Vevay, Switzerland County, Indiana.
+The Hoosier Theatre is a 225-seat historic theatre located at 209 Ferry Street in Vevay, Indiana.
 It was built in 1837 as a warehouse and store to serve the town's large Ohio River traffic.
 Over the years it has housed a saddlery, the local post office, a tavern, the offices of the Vevay Newspaper, and a theatre, which it became in 1926.
 It was abandoned in 1955 and sat vacant until 1983, when Historic Vevay, Inc., a not-for-profit corporation was formed to purchase and restore the building.
 It re-opened in 1987 and continues to operate.

 It was listed on the National Register of Historic Places in 1982.